I thought this title may grab you a little more than “How to Assign Style Numbers!”

 Disadvantages to Assigning a Name:

-Let’s start with the disadvantages, since most of us like to hear the bad news first!
+First let’s start with the disadvantages.
 The biggest drawback I see to assigning names is that it can turn into a logistical nightmare.
 Cataloging, locating and managing your styles and patterns can become very complex, especially as you grow your business and the style numbers start to really pile up.
-Most start-up fashion labels don’t see past their first season, and focus on just being noticed rather than on how much money is going to be wasted simply finding things ten seasons down the road.
-(Those are all part of the fun conversations you will be having with your accountant one day:-) Let’s say you have a style called “Sandrine”.
+Most start-up fashion labels don’t see past their first season, and are focused on just being noticed rather than on how much money is going to be wasted simply finding things ten seasons down the road.
+(Those are all part of the fun conversations you will be having with your accountant one day.)
+Let’s say you have a style called “Sandrine.”
 Where or how would you file something like that?
-Most people think, “oh that’s easy…its spring 2011″, and pull out a yellow envelope.
+Most people think, “oh that’s easy…it’s spring 2011,” and pull out a yellow envelope.
 However, after 1000 styles you won’t remember where it is…. or maybe you will but your staff sure won’t.
-And you’ll be answering low level questions like “where is this style?” or “what season is this?” or “where do I find that?”
-As a business owner that is a colossal waste of your time.
-You will either be answering these types of questions all day long or have a huge staff that is lost in the weeds rather than designing or expanding your business.
+And you’ll be spending your valuable time answering questions like “where is this style?” or “what season is this?” or “where do I find that?”
+As a business owner, I can tell you that it will be a colossal waste of your time.
+You will either be answering these types of questions all day long or have a huge staff that is answering questions instead of designing or expanding your business.

-You could file your styles alphabetically, but then you would have to mix old seasons with new seasons.
-For example, if two seasons after Sandrine you created an “Abigail”, where would you file that?
-If you did keep them filed alphabetically by season then you’d have to remember the season or you would have to create another administrative step to track styles by season.
-Sort of like a master list or spreadsheet where you can look up the style and see where it is, what season it’s in, or any other information you would need.
-However, if you are in the fashion industry or any industry that presents collections and samples at trade shows then you know that in the 11th hour everyone is scrambling around just to complete products.
+You could file your styles alphabetically, but then you would have to mix old and new seasons together.
+For example, if two seasons after Sandrine you created an “Abigail,” where would you file that?
+If you did keep them filed alphabetically by season then you’d have to create a master list or spreadsheet listing all seasons and style names.
+However, if you are in the fashion industry or any industry that presents collections and samples at trade shows then you know that in the 11th hour, everyone is scrambling around just to complete products.
 During that time many steps get bypassed or forgotten, which can result in huge filing and inventory problems down the road.

 Advantages to Assigning a Name:

 The biggest benefit to assigning styles a name rather than a number is that names elicit an emotional response.
-A sexy red dress called “Roxanne” would not create the same effect as if it were called “Mother Teresa”.
+A sexy red dress called “Roxanne” would not create the same effect as if it were called “Mother Teresa.”
 Fashion is about an image a person wants to project to the world.
-By naming your style you further communicate your design to your consumer or buyer if you are selling to stores.
+By naming your style you further communicate your design to your consumer or your buyer, if you are selling to stores.

 Another benefit, quite simply, is that it is easy to remember.
 If you made a hundred Roxannes and told your factory to cut another Roxanne they would most probably know exactly what you’re talking about.
 Names are easier to remember since our brains are wired to think with images.